 2. Manage your time and your energy wisely, and take time to relax!

 It’s really exciting starting a business.
 All you can think about when you’re preparing your space is how amazing it’s going to feel when the first customer walks through your door to see what you’ve created.
 All this excitement (and chaos), is a really easy way to get burnt out quickly-and rush into something you aren’t prepared for.
 Make a goal for your opening day to help yourself push through-but understand that life happens and it will be better in the long run if you take your time making everything perfect before you open the doors.
 Once the customers and shopping addicts (or whatever your clientele is…) start rolling in, it’s really hard to take time away from that to change what you could have done before you opened the doors-whether it’s your POS system, new flooring, different shelving or proper lighting.
 Once your business is open, people don’t appreciate it closing for more renovations.
 So do it right the first time around!!

 3. The first month is the easy part.

-The first month of business, I was convinced I was going to get rich…FAST.
+The first month of business as an entrepreneur, I was convinced I was going to get rich…FAST.
 I moved more stock in the first week than I did in some entire months!
 My store felt really empty right after I first started.
 So if you’re opening a retail space, make sure you have some back-up stock to put out after your initial rush!
 You’ll thank yourself.